 In June of 1832, Cholera arrived on the Isle of Man.
 This fatal disease swept from India along trade routes to Moscow and then to Europe and England.
 Newspapers reported the epidemic finding its way to Liverpool in May 1832 and it was a month later that it reared its head on the island.
 It caused panic and in the end killed 83 people, who were all buried together in a mass grave at St George’s Church.
 It has been implied in a newspaper article of the time4 that the number of people who died could have been lower if it weren’t for how people reacted to the deaths.
 They reported:

 “We witnessed in the course of the last week a bin in Sand Street waiting to receive a cholera corpse and the house was crowded with persons, mostly women and children who were eager to see the dead.
 Several of these have paid the fatal foreiture for their curiousity.”

 6. Haunted Milntown

-Milntown for many is a beautiful and historic house on the Lezayre road out of Ramsey.
+Milntown for many is a beautiful and historic house on Lezayre road in Ramsey.
 It has extensive gardens, a restaurant, and a lovely high tea service that I can highly recommend.
-The main part of the house is said to be where the ghosts sightings have been and it’s reported to be the most haunted house on the Isle of Man!
+The main part of the house is said to be where the ghost sightings have been and it’s reported to be the most haunted house on the Isle of Man!
 There are two main ghosts that have been reported here, one the former lady of the house and the other a malevolent and aggressive spirit who likes to frighten visitors.
 Milntown also has a ghost tour and more information can be found on their website.

 7. The Mysterious Fate of the Groudle Glen Polar Bears